Myth Industries Super16 9mm FRT Kit

 Cook-off occurs when the chamber temperature exceeds ~400-500F and the propellant in a chambered round auto-ignites without trigger activation.
 This is a catastrophic safety hazard.
 When in doubt, clear your weapon and allow the barrel to cool.

 The Block 2 M4 with a SOCOM-profile barrel and Daniel Defense RIS II quad rail is the foundation of the IAR build we recommend for most shooters.
 It is not the cheapest option.
 It is not the most thermally capable.
 It is the one that balances heat management, weight, accuracy, and parts availability into a rifle you can actually carry and fight with.
+The Block 2 IAR build lists every component at current pricing so you can see the full total before committing.

 The RIS II quad rail is a deliberate choice over modern M-LOK alternatives.
 The four aluminum Picatinny rail segments add thermal mass that acts as a passive heat sink, pulling energy from the barrel nut outward.
 It also gives you unrestricted bipod mounting on the bottom rail and direct-attach capability for lights, lasers, and other accessories without adapters.
 Weight penalty is roughly 3 oz over a comparable M-LOK rail.
 For the IAR role, that is a worthwhile trade.